-Securing Federal Identity 2016, a highly focused and high-energy event, will feature the significant policy issues and technology developments for today’s federal identity and security industry.
-The select group of speakers on the agenda and security companies in our exhibit area will highlight the present and future direction of the government’s efforts to manage identities and control access across all federal agencies.
-Don’t miss this year’s event, the best venue to learn, communicate and network with fellow government security industry colleagues!
+Securing Federal Identity 2018, a highly focused and high-energy event, will feature an in-depth view of the future of federal government policies and technology developments for securing federal identity and access control of facilities and network systems.
+Experts from the federal government and the security industry will fill the conference agenda and exhibits area to present and future direction of the government’s efforts to manage identities and control access across all federal agencies.
+Don’t miss this year’s event – the best place to learn, communicate to and network with fellow government security industry colleagues!

-Join government and security executives and industry leaders for a one-day showcase featuring comprehensive coverage of efforts toward strong authentication technology in government identity programs.
-Building off of 14 years of successful Smart Card Alliance government conferences, Securing Federal Identity 2016 has a new, updated format, bringing together the most important developments, innovations and experts in federal identity credentialing and access security.
+Join government and security executives and industry leaders for a two-day showcase featuring comprehensive coverage of efforts toward strong authentication technology in government identity programs.
+Building off of 16 years of successful Secure Technology Alliance government conferences, Securing Federal Identity 2018 has an expanded, updated format, bringing together the most important developments, innovations and experts in federal identity credentialing and access security.

-With 14 years of successful Smart Card Alliance government conferences experience, a new refreshed agenda brings together the most important developments, innovations and experts in federal identity credentialing and access security.
+With 16 years of successful Secure Technology Alliance government conferences experience, a new refreshed two-day agenda brings together the most important developments, innovations and experts in federal identity credentialing and access security.
 The agenda will include senior federal government security policy and programs leaders and technology experts in keynote sessions, roundtables and panels covering these important topics:

 - Federal PIV credentials usage for two-factor authentication